RocketChat/rocketchat-oauth2-server/README.md

 # oauth2-server

 This package is a implementation of the package [node-oauth2-server](https://github.com/thomseddon/node-oauth2-server) for Meteor.

-Implement the `athorization_code` and work like the Facebook's OAuth popup.
+It implements the `athorization_code` and works like the Facebook's OAuth popup.

 ## Install
 ```